Professor Hywel Rhys Thomas CBE

 Bevan Commission Member

-- During the course of his academic career, he has produced more than 400 technical papers and reports and has lectured extensively both at home and abroad.
-He currently works extensively with the UN agencies, UNIDO, UNESCO and the IAEA.
+During the course of his academic career, he has produced more than 400 technical papers and reports and has lectured extensively both at home and abroad.
+He has worked extensively with the UN agencies, UNIDO, UNESCO and the IAEA.

 - Produced to date 428 publications, including one textbook, six edited books, 113 refereed journal papers, 128 refereed conference papers, 12 invited contributions/chapters in books, 150 technical reports and 18 other publications.